Nimmy05/crud_ui_api_automation/README.md

 - 🔒 Protected routes for authenticated users only.
 - 🔁 Optional WebSocket integration for real-time updates.
 - 🧪 UI automation with Playwright.
-- 🧪 API testing with Postman or Supertest.
+- 🧪 API testing with REST API(Supertest), Postman.

 ---